-Becoming more consumer-centric syncs well with our B2C strategy, and also with the Group's overarching mission.
+Becoming more consumer-centric syncs well with our B2C strategy, and also with the Group's overarching mission of "Har Ghar Se, Har Dil Tak Welspun".
 Strongly focused on customer centricity, we aim to provide the best solutions, resources, technical expertise and quality to our B2C customers.